 - Other financial documents, such as stock certificates and deeds

 Unfortunately, there are numerous risks involved when it comes to signature fraud, and forgery can be devastating when it involves financial losses, impacts your business, or results in identity theft.
 However, there are ways to protect yourself.
-The safest way to sign and store your documents is through a digital signature solution like Signaturely.
+The safest way to sign and store documents is through a digital signature solution like Signaturely.

 What to Do if You’re a Victim of Signature Forgery

 You should follow a three-step process if you believe a forged document has been used in your name.
 It’s important to act quickly as you take the following measures:

 Legal forms can involve a number of parties.
 Be sure to contact everybody who has a vested interest in the forged document.